 However, there are still tourist spots in Siargao that are off the list of many visitors.
 One of the places to visit in Siargao is the Secret Lagoon.
-Not that it’s any secret.
-In fact you are bound to pass by this huge pool surrounded in a tropical landscape and mangroves.
+Here you’d probably be all alone or better accompanied by the friendliest locals.

 Where to Stay in Siargao

 Therefore, the best option is to stay in General Luna which is Siargao’s favourite area.
 General Luna is also home to the world class surf beach Cloud 9.
 There are loads of restaurants, hip bars, cafes and accommodation to suit any budget.

-So you may consider going further North of Siargao in a village called Pacifico.
+So you may even consider going further North of Siargao in a village called Pacifico.
 Pacifico is another of Siargao’s tourist areas.
 However, it isn’t as popular as General Luna.
 But there are still a decent amount of restaurants and accommodations.

 How to Get Around Siargao

 That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
 Scooters and motorbikes are the main mode of transport for both locals and tourists.

 An alternative for those who aren’t comfortable riding a scooter is to rent a tricycle with driver.
-This is the more expensive option and will cost 2000 PHP (€35.66) for the day.
+This is the more expensive option and will cost 2000 PHP ($41.63) for the day.